DYCD: 2002-2015: Wild FM

-On March 27, 2005, Wild FM moved to a new site at Doña Luisa Bldg., Fuente Osmeña, uptown Cebu to get closer to the listeners and clients.
+On March 27, 2005, Wild FM moved to a new site at Doña Luisa Bldg., Fuente Osmeña, uptown Cebu.

 On late January 2015, after almost 12 years on the air, Wild FM quietly ended its broadcast and went off the air for a month.

 2015-present: Retro Cebu

 On March 16, 2015, the station resumed its broadcast, this time as 103.5 Retro Cebu with a classic hits format.
-In a span of a few months, its format became hugely successful to retro music fanatics and it became a hit.
 A year later, the Retro was adapted by its Davao station.

 At the evening of December 16, 2021, the station went off the air for the second time following the aftermath of Typhoon Odette.
 On January 14, 2022, it resumed operations after power was restored in Doña Luisa Bldg.